Most Haunted Places in Florida

 This iconic building in St. Augustine was built by Henry Flagler in 1891 and is listed on the National Register of Historic Places.
 This historic prison held up to 72 prisoners at a time and served the city for more that 60 years.
 While the jail stopped housing prisoners years ago, many believe that the Old Jail is still an active prison for the tortured souls who are trapped between worlds.
 A visit here is an experience you won’t soon forget.
 You’ll see the collection of weapons that were actually used in crimes, maximum security and death row cells and hear the stories of the jail hangings.
 Tour guides, visitors and others have reported feeling cold spots and hearing the sounds of shuffling feet inside the Old Jail.
 Many have also seen the large shadowy figure of what is believed to be Sheriff Perry, who was 6’5” and weighed 300 pounds, standing in the main cell block.
 The Old Jail has been featured in various paranormal investigations and many who’ve taken photographs both inside and outside the jail captured strange images of orbs, shadows and streaks of light.
 Is the Old Jail haunted?
-Stop by for a tour and find out.
+Stop by for a guided tour during the day or explore the real hauntings by night with our St. Augustine Ghost Tour.
 But be warned: Everyone who visits has a story to tell.

 Built in 1874, this historic lighthouse rises 165 feet above sea level and contains 219 steps leading to the magnificent tower where a Fresnel lens serves as a beacon of light to incoming ships.
 But this lovely lighthouse, while still serving the city, is also a hotbed of paranormal activity, illuminating its tragic past in the form of ghostly occurrences.
 Many reports of eerie encounters, strange sensations and inexplicable sights and sounds have been told.
 It is believed that there are more than a few ghosts lingering here, from Joseph Andreu, the lighthouse keeper of the original lighthouse who fell to his death while painting the tower, to the two young daughters of Hezekiah Pity, who drowned when a building cart they were playing in broke loose and slid down a hill into the bay.
 Guests have reported hearing the sounds of the girl’s laughter and some have seen the eldest daughter wearing the same blue velvet dress she wore when she was last seen alive.
 The aroma of cigar smoke can be detected when no one is smoking, footsteps are often heard on the stairs long after the lighthouse is closed to guests and the figure of Joseph Andreu has been seen at the top of the lighthouse.
 Take a tour, climb the steps and discover the haunted spirits of this historic lighthouse.